psitem/edgerouter-backup/README.md

      set system task-scheduler task commit-push interval 1h

 `git` is smart enough not to `commit` or `push` when no actual changes have been made, however, this script is not -- the backups will be generated and transferred every time `03commands.sh` runs.

+### Alternatives

+If you have lots of EdgeRouters, [RANCID](http://www.shrubbery.net/rancid/) or [Oxidized](https://github.com/ytti/oxidized) might be better suited for you.
+I only have a few and didn't want the overhead of maintaining a whole other system just to back up my configurations.